 26th March 1971 and a new state was born; Bangladesh.
 14th August 1947 when the partition of India took place, the nation divided into two parts; India and Pakistan, it was not Hindustan anymore.

-Pakistan was divided in such a way that East Pakistan and West Pakistan remain separated with a huge distance and during this distance lies India.
+Pakistan was divided in such a way that East Pakistan and West Pakistan remain separated from a huge distance and during this distance lies India.

 Right after the division of India, Pakistan declared India as an enemy and rival state and imposed a war fought in 1947-48.